Personal Injury

 This section focuses on how the accident occurred, who was involved, and what happened immediately afterward.
 Examples include:

-Why it matters: The goal is to clarify the timeline and determine liability.
+Why it matters: This category of questioning is especially important when there is dispute over either liability or causation of injuries.
+The goal is to clarify the timeline and determine liability.
 Inconsistencies or unclear recollections could be used against you later.

 Should I Accept the Insurance Company’s Settlement?